Shweetz/TMInterfaceClientPython/common_scripts/README.md

 Activate TMI's bruteforce

-Open the script and change the first line TIME_MIN with the time at which the car's distance to a point will be evaluated Also change POINT, the x,y,z coordinates of the point to get close to
+Open the script and change the first line TIME_MIN with the time at which the car's distance to a point will be evaluated

+Also change POINT, the x,y,z coordinates of the point to get close to

+## 6. bf_nosepos_jav.py
+Activate TMI's bruteforce

+Open the script and change the first line TIME_MIN with the time at which the car's nose position will be evaluated

+Nose position is yaw being closest to where the car is going, pitch is closest to 90° and roll to 0° (script by JaV)